 WHERE TO STAY IN PARIS

-During my trip, my friends and I stayed at the Hotel Josephine.
+During my 4 days in Paris my friends and I stayed at the Hotel Josephine.
 We stayed in a triple room which was nicely decorated and super spacious.
 There were some weird sounds coming from the bathroom in the middle of the night (not sure what it was), but outside of that it was a great place to stay.
 It’s conveniently located next to bus stops and metro stations, making getting around the city super easy.
 There’s also restaurants and bars nearby, and the famous Moulin Rouge is a quick 5 minute walk away.

-WHERE TO EAT + DRINK
+WHERE TO EAT + DRINK IN PARIS

 - Angelina’s – Everyone hypes the hot chocolate at Angelina’s so that’s why it’s on my list.
 I wasn’t a big fan but I’m not a big sweets person and this stuff is SWEET.
 Give it a try and let me know what you think.